 WHEN RESPECT MATTERED...

-Professional groomer, dog breeder and dog show exhibitor hits a home run on the commercialized ME-sport of dogs today.
+Professional groomer and dog show exhibitor hits a home run on dog show clothing, decorum, etiquette, procedure, and respect in sport of dogs today.

 June 18, 2018 | TheDogPress.com